 · Create a newsletter to be emailed all pastors, Elders, schools, and churches-keeping the ministry at the forefront of our conference.
 Since we are a new ministry the initial distribution will be monthly, and will transition to quarterly as the conference churches become more acquainted with us.

 · Attend a Southern Union Disabilities Seminar every 18 - 24 months.

 George T. Hamilton, Jr. was born in the “Gateway City” of St. Louis, Missouri.
 As a youngster, he could be found playing with his toy cars humming motor sounds and being completely oblivious to anything around him.
 His Father George Sr. and Mother Mary were musically inclined with George Sr. possessing the raw talent and mother the deep voice.

 He contracted polio at the age of three (3) and the Lord blessed him with two excellent doctors at St. Anthony's hospital who operated on both legs, preventing the use of braces or the exacerbated limp so often characterized by polio victims.
 This enabled him to walk with the aid of 2 crutches through age 14, and one crutch from ages 14 until 18 years.

 His disability was never much of a problem until moving to Huntsville, where a sympathetic anomaly called "Post Polio Syndrome" (PPS) began to affect other ambulatory limbs.
-This somehow raised a sensibility to other disabilities, and he was called to be the disability representative in his directorate, and in the commands disability committee in the Personnel Department.
-His request for numerous assistive devices for the arsenal employees was noticed by the Computer Accommodations Program (CAP) who mistakenly assumed he was the "Command Representative".
+This somehow raised a sensibility to other disabilities, and he was called to be the disability representative in his directorate at the Arsenal and in the commands disability committee in the Personnel Directorate.

 His favorite Bible quote is Romans 8:28 - "And we know that all things work together for good to them that love God, to them who are the called according to his purpose".